MIKNOTAURO/astronomer-ee/docs/pages/roadmap.md

 * Platform usage metrics.
 Present trends for daily DAGs, tasks, user engagement in UI.
 * Airflow package manager.
 Provide command line interface to bring in plugins.
 * Astronomer Kubernetes Operator
+* Improvements to Airflow UI (it should update in real time)